gids-dadi/Portfolio-setup-and-mobile-version-skeleton-repeat-/README.md

+Project Name

-# Portfolio-setup-and-mobile-version-skeleton-repeat-
+# Portfolio-setup-and-mobile-version-skeleton

+Description the project.
-First project - Portfolio setup and mobile version skeleton(repeat)
+First project @microverse to set up Portfolio project - mobile version skeleton

+Built With
+HTML and CSS

+Live Demo (if available)
+Note available

+👤 Author1
+Gideon Dadi

+GitHub: gids-dadi@gids-dadi
+Twitter: @Dadi_AG

+Show your support
+Give a ⭐️ if you like this project!